spatstat/spatstat.github.io/book.md

 layout: master
 ---

-# Upcoming book
+# Forthcoming book

-We are currently working on the upcoming book [Analysing Spatial Point Patterns with R][1].
+We are currently working on the book [Analysing Spatial Point Patterns with R][1].

 While it is a general book about analysing spatial point patterns it